temporalio/edu-versioning-typescript-code/exercises/worker-versioning/README.md

 3. Let this Workflow run to completion.
 Because this is an example and does not actually order any real pizzas, it should complete almost instantly.
-If you are running a local dev cluster, it will be running at http://localhost:8233.
+If you are running a local dev cluster, it will be running at http://localhost:8080.

 ## Part B: Assign a Build ID to your Worker and Task Queue

 1. Edit the `worker.ts` file to add a Build ID to your Worker and opt in to Worker Versioning.
 To do this, add any string that you would like to use as your Build ID into the object passed into `Worker.create()` as well as `useVersioning: true`.
-2. Edit the `client.ts` file to call `updateWorkerBuildIdCompatibility()` before starting your Workflow.
+2. Edit the `client.ts` file to call `updateBuildIdCompatibility()` before starting your Workflow.
 3. Run a new version of your worker by running `npm start` in a new terminal window.
 You do not need to terminate your old